-The student will format more complex memoranda, manuscripts, and other business documents in addition to integrating various software applications.
+The student will format more complex letters, memoranda, tables, manuscripts, and other business documents in addition to integrating various software applications.
 The student will continue to develop keyboarding skills and will be required to key a minimum of 45 wpm for five minutes.
-The student is expected to work a minimum of two hours a week in the Academic Learning Center to develop keyboarding and formatting skills.
+The student is expected to work a minimum of two hours a week in the Academic Learning Center develop to keyboarding and formatting skills.